Expand To Show Full Article

-Types of insulation class used in electrical motor
+7 Types of insulation classes used in electrical motor

-Types of insulation class used in electrical motor/ transformer:
+Types of insulation classes used in electrical motor/ transformer

 INSULATION-CLASS-types-of-insulation-classes

 The performance of the insulation depends on its operating temperature.
-The higher the temperature, the higher will be the rate of its chemical degradation, and hence the lower will be its operating life.
+The higher the temperature, the higher will be the rate of its chemical degradation, and hence the lower its operating life.

-insulation classes for electric motors, transformer are classified as follows
+Types of insulation classes for electric motors, and transformers are classified as follows

 Withstands the temperature of up to 90°C; typically made of cotton, silk, or paper, natural rubber, polyvinyl chloride, etc. formerly O